jsurrea/PicScape/README.md

 You can see a live demo of PicScape at [https://ec2-54-152-101-7.compute-1.amazonaws.com](https://ec2-54-152-101-7.compute-1.amazonaws.com).

 This project also comes configured with a preloaded SQLite database and media files.
 You can try a full demo with artificial data by installing the app without changing the database settings.
+The demo comes with 3 users: `JessiTrips`, `DogWorld` and `Bob&Sons`.
+There's also an `admin` user for accesing the superuser dashboard.
+All of them have their passwords set to `1234`.

 ## Installation